 To order a back issue, or if you are having a problem with your subscription, contact Taylor & Francis directly.

 The Editor assumes that manuscripts submitted to Communication Studies are original, unpublished, and not under consideration by other publication outlets.
 Communication Studies follows a policy of masked peer review.
-To ensure such a masked reviews, include no author-identifying information beyond the title page.
+To ensure such a masked review, include no author-identifying information beyond the title page.

 CSCA Permission Policy